flowkeeper-org/fk-desktop/README.md

 From here you can start coding.
 If you want to build an installer, refer to the CI/CD pipeline in `.github/workflows/build.yml`.
 For example, if you want to build a DEB file, you'd need to execute `pyinstaller installer/normal-build.spec` and then `./package-deb.sh`.
-The process is a bit more involved for Windows and macOS.
+The process is a bit more involved for Windows and macOS. **Note** that you'd also need to install extra requirements from `requirements-build.txt`.

 To run Flowkeeper: